You have no items in your shopping cart.

 Generally we can divide bicycles into two categories when setting size guidelines: 1) sportive bicycles with a drop bar and 2) upright bicycles with a straight bar.

-The riding position of a straight bar bicycle such as Brooklyn, Bristol, Capri and others is more upright and the weight of the rider is laid more on the saddle and rear wheel of the bike, and less on the front of the bike.
-On these bikes hands are used less in balancing on the bike and more on steering the bike.
+The riding position of a straight bar bicycle such as Brooklyn, Bristol, Capri and others is more upright and the weight of the rider is laid more on the saddle and the rear wheel of the bike, and in general less on the front part of the bike.
+On these bikes hands are used less in balancing the bike and more on steering the bike.

 Components can be changed

 Before ruling out all other sizes except for the one that looks most suitable, it's good to remember that components can be adjusted or changed to gain an even better riding position.
 The most effective adjustment is to change a stem size to push the handlebar forward or pull it closer to the rider.
 For instance, if you know that the most suitable size for you would be in between two frame sizes, you can reach that size by changing a stem.

 * Brooklyn has just one size.

 Hanko & San Sebastian

 |Rider's height (cm)||160-170||165-175||170-180||175-185||180-190||190-200||200+|